 In the final weeks of OCS, candidates are referred to as Candidate Officers.
 The focus of this phase is for the candidates to apply the leadership attributes learned in phases one and two through daily administration of the Navy OCS regiment.

-Navy OCS applicants must have a bachelor’s degree in any field from an accredited university and be a U.S. citizen or permanent resident.
-Applicants should be between 17-34 years old and able to satisfactorily pass a background check.
+Navy OCS applicants must have a bachelor’s degree in any field from an accredited university and be U.S. citizens or permanent residents.
+Applicants should be between 17-34 years old and able to pass a background check satisfactorily.
 OCS applications are handled through the Navy Recruiting Command.
 To apply, contact your nearest Navy Recruiter or send them an email referencing Officer Accession Programs.

 For more information on Navy Officer Candidate School, visit Officer Training Command.